 In 1988-1999 he applied his skills in the private sector, working for Jarman Refrigeration, a firm specializing in the design and installation of geothermal heating and cooling systems.
 Mr. Palmer recently retired from the University System of Maryland at the University of Maryland Eastern Shore in Princess Anne, where he was the Facility Supervisor for the campus physical plant of close to 2 million square feet (about the same square footage as the school system) and a team of 132 personnel in all trades.
 He was the campus HVAC/Mechanical Supervisor.

 He brings to the Board table his expertise from all of these experiences.
-Mr. Palmer is a member of the Wicomico County Republican Club and is serving his second term as an elected member of the Wicomico County Republican Central Committee.
+Mr. Palmer is a member of the Wicomico County Republican Club and is serving his third term as an elected member of the Wicomico County Republican Central Committee.